Mayor of Kingstown: Reception

 For the first season, the review aggregator website Rotten Tomatoes reported a 33% approval by 27 critics, with an average rating of 5.6/10.
 The website's critics consensus reads, "Despite campaigning with a strong pedigree, Mayor of Kingstown botches its reelection chances by giving constituents too much gloom and grit and not enough reasons to care."
 Metacritic, which uses a weighted average, assigned a score of 54 out of 100 based on 15 critics, indicating "mixed or average reviews".

 During its debut in the US, which was simulcast on cable as a means of promotion, the series drew 2.6 million viewers linearly, making it Paramount Network's most-watched scripted premiere since 2018.

 Rotten Tomatoes reported a 50% approval by 8 critics for the second season, with an average rating of 5/10.
 Metacritic assigned a score of 60 out of 100 based on 4 critics, indicating "mixed or average reviews".

 The third season has an approval rating of 78% on Rotten Tomatoes, based on 9 critic reviews, with an average rating of 6.6/10.

+The fourth season has an approval rating of 100% on Rotten Tomatoes, based on 5 critic reviews.